boylesoftware/x2node-tutorial/README.md

 ![API Tester Screenshot](/api-tester-screen.png)

 So, let's make some API calls now.
+In the call examples below we are going to use `curl`, but it may be more convenient with the API tester&mdash;whichever is your preference.

 First, let's create a new _Product_ record.
 To do that, we are going to send a _new record template_ JSON in a `POST` call to the `/products` endpoint.
 Let's create the record template as `new-product.json`:

 ```json
 {